projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-virtio-devices.rst

   This IOCTL is used to set the eventfd on which vhost can poll for guest virtqueue kicks.
 ``#define VHOST_SET_VRING_CALL _IOW(VHOST_VIRTIO, 0x21, struct vhost_vring_file)``
-  This IOCTL is used to set the eventfd which is used by vhost do inject virtual interrupt.
+  This IOCTL is used to set the eventfd that is used by vhost to inject virtual interrupts.

 HSM Eventfd IOCTLs
 ------------------